 Let’s cut straight to the dildos.

 Late in the rising action of Paul Schrader’s 1978 caper/comedy/tragedy/social commentary Blue Collar arrives a scene in which costars Harvey Keitel and Richard Pryor have a cocaine-fueled swordfight with dildos.
-Comedian and film lover Patton Oswalt singles out the moment in his fine Blue Collar essay for Ain’t it Cool News as representative of the characters’ uneasy relationship, “the kind of ‘friendship’ that develops between the desperate and pressured—wobbly, and abandoned at the first sign of selfish hope.”
+Comedian and film lover Patton Oswalt singles out the moment in his sublime Blue Collar essay for Ain’t it Cool News as representative of the characters’ uneasy relationship, “the kind of ‘friendship’ that develops between the desperate and pressured—wobbly, and abandoned at the first sign of selfish hope.”

 Blue Collar is a haymaker of a movie and one of the last knockdown blows landed by the so-called New Hollywood in the mighty wave of 1970s American cinema.
 The film was Schrader’s directorial debut, a blessing bestowed in part due to the success of what is perhaps that decade’s seminal (in more ways than one) film, 1976’s Taxi Driver, which Schrader wrote.
-Blue Collar shares some tonal similarities with Taxi Driver, notably a sense of righteous anger, which here sparks three Detroit auto workers (played by Pryor, Keitel and Yaphet Kotto) to heist a cash box from their union office.
+Blue Collar shares tonal similarities with Taxi Driver, including a sense of righteous anger, which here sparks three Detroit auto workers (played by Pryor, Keitel and Yaphet Kotto) to heist a cash box from their union office.

 In Taxi Driver, Travis Bickle’s rage is largely internalized, expressed through voiceover and dreamlike, portentous visuals.
 The vitriol in Blue Collar is at an open simmer when the movie begins, and Schrader’s storytelling approach is appropriately blunt in bringing it to a boil.

 The characters in Blue Collar are outwardly on the brink; financially overextended, emotionally burdened, and confrontational.
-Pryor’s Zeke in particular is at a breaking point, frustrated with living paycheck to paycheck, working for dismissive management and dealing with condescending union leadership that has taken on the many of the industrial traits from which it is supposed to protect workers.
+Pryor’s Zeke in particular is at a breaking point, frustrated with living paycheck to paycheck, working for dismissive management and dealing with condescending union leadership that has taken on many of the industrial traits from which it is supposed to protect workers.

 “That’s all you talk about, ‘the plant,’” Zeke rails at his union steward in an early scene.
 “Everybody knows what ‘the plant’ is.
 ‘The plant’s’ just short for plantation.”